swharden/JLJP/README.md

   * Immediately after adding an ion set its concentrations (c0 and cL)
 * When all ions are added, click the "X" and "last" buttons to match the screenshot
 * Click "Calculate" and the liquid junction potential will be displayed

+A precompiled JAR file is also available: http://jljp.sourceforge.net/Jljp.jar

 ## Notes about Adding Ions